digicademy/cobj_xpath/Documentation/Reference/Index.rst

                [...]
             }

-         It's possible to extract the namespaces of the XML source with the following subproperties:
+         Its possible to extract the namespaces of the XML source with the following subproperties:

          **Subproperties:** ::